 We can see that the polarizor $\calp_{\ell^{-}}( z_{X} )$ decrease quickly with respect to $z_{X}$, and change its sign at $z_{X} \approx 0.5$.
 This is due to that contributions of the spin-0 and the longitudinal component of the spin-1 states have different sign (see Eq.~\eqref{eq:inc:nut:ten}), and hence the $m_{X}$-dependent and $p_{X}$-dependent terms interfere deconstructively (see Eq.~\eqref{eq:dens:con}).
-Fig.~\ref{fig:Neu:Inclusive:massX} shows the normalized differential distribution of the decay width $\varGamma_{\ell}^{-1}d\varGamma_{\ell}/d\sqrt{z_{X}}$.
-Firstly, form the invariant mass distribution we can see that the hard invariant mass $m_{X}$ has relatively larger fraction.
-Since the correlation between $m_{X}$ and the energy of the lepton, leptons are expected to have a relatively soft energy spectrum in laboratory frame.
-This can reduce experimental efficiency due to cuts on momentum, but it is not too worse compared to the decay mode $\tau \to \pi\nu_{\tau}$ since usually harder cuts are used for the hadronic decay mode.
+Fig.~\ref{fig:Neu:Inclusive:massX} shows the normalized differential decay width $\varGamma_{\ell}^{-1}d\varGamma_{\ell}/d\sqrt{z_{X}}$.
+Firstly, we can see that decay rate with harder invariant mass $m_{X}$ has a relatively larger fraction.
+Since correlation between $m_{X}$ and the energy of the lepton, leptons are expected to have a relatively soft energy spectrum in the laboratory frame.
+This property can reduce experimental efficiency due to cuts on momentum.
+However it is not too worse compared to the decay mode $\tau \to \pi\nu_{\tau}$ since usually harder cuts are used for the hadronic decay mode.